-Please tick below as appropriate, outlining any potential impacts on the undernoted equality groups, this proposal may have and how you know this.
+Please tick below as appropriate, outlining any potential impacts on the undernoted equality groups this proposal may have and how you know this.

 Impact Please explain the potential impacts and how you No Impact Positive Impact Negative Impact know this Age Older or younger people or a specific age grouping X This Policy should result in a positive impact on all age groups.
 It acknowledges that people face discrimination because of their age, and that while this can happen at any time, it can particularly affect older and younger people.
 The Policy should prevent discrimination by noting that there can be negative stereotypes about age.
 For example, people can make negative judgements about older people's willingness to change, or take on new responsibilities.
 The Policy takes a wide view of diversity, and shows that being positive about age leads to a wider range of skills and abilities in the workplace.
 With regards to recruitment and selection, the Policy states that objective criteria will be used.
 This will lessen the risk of age discrimination happening in this process.
 The Appendix provides guidance on training and development, and recommends that service areas are aware that there are common assumptions about age limits for training, which can amount to discrimination.
-A sample scenario includes a situation where a candidate felt that the interview questions had been aimed at sifting out women of child-bearing age who might become pregnant.
-This practical example is an effective way of demonstrating equality in practice and reflects the Council's commitment to a zero tolerance approach.
+Sample scenarios include a situation where a candidate felt that the interview questions had been aimed at sifting out women of child-bearing age who might become pregnant and another when an older employee was selected for redundancy.
+These practical examples are an effective way of demonstrating equality in practice and reflects the Council's commitment to a zero tolerance approach.
 Disability e.g. Effects on people with mental, physical, sensory impairment, learning disability, visible/invisible, progressive or recurring X This Policy should result in a positive impact on people with a disability.
 It begins with an acknowledgment of the fact that disabled people face disadvantage and discrimination.
 The Policy does not just focus on physical barriers, but raises awareness of the social model of disability, where negative attitudes and exclusion are the main barriers for people with a disability.
 There is reference to the Disability Confident Scheme, which provides guarantees that people with a disability who apply for posts with the Council will be interviewed, provided they meet the essential criteria.
-The Policy notes that reasonable adjustments will be made for people with a disability during both the application and selection process stages.
-The objectivity of the selection criteria should also prevent discrimination occurring on the grounds of disability.
+The Policy notes that reasonable adjustments will be made for people with a disability during the application and selection process stages and also during employment.
+The requirement for objectivity in selection criteria should also prevent discrimination occurring on the grounds of disability.
 The Policy assures staff that any information disclosed will be held confidentially.
 It is anticipated that this will encourage staff to discuss issues in the context of their disability.
 The Policy has been amended to inform that analysis of the Council's pay gap will include disabled employees.
-Analysis has been conducted, however due to the small number of employees who have declared a disability (2.6%) the results will not be published as individuals may be identified.
+Analysis has been conducted, however due to the small number of employees who have declared a disability (2.57%) the results will not be published as individuals may be identified.